-When I was young, my family and I would travel the distance to Buckley, Illinois on holidays.
-It would always be late and the sky would be dark driving home.
-If I was lucky, the sky would be packed with stars, all seemingly waiting in line to be the brightest, some so faint yet you could sense their existence nonetheless.
-Those aren’t the ones I’d wish upon.
+When I was younger I spent a lot of time gazing upward and pondering the celestial sky, transcending my current vessel to some other place and some other time.
+Some nights the sky would be packed with stars, all seemingly waiting in line to be the brightest and some so faint, yet you could sense their existence nonetheless.
+But those aren’t the ones I’d wish upon.
 No, I’d look for the most brilliant one, twinkling in such a way that gave some glimmer of hope that this star might be the one to grant my wish, at last.
-I knew the drive home would be a quiet one because nobody in my family talks to each other; car rides are often silent.
-Which suits me fine, I’d rather be in my own head, entertaining my own thoughts, daydreaming.
-In fact, daydreaming has always consumed most of my time.
-So I looked forward to being in the car, gazing upward and pondering the celestial sky, transcending my current vessel to some other place and some other time.
-Driving home those nights I’d make a wish.
+And on those nights I’d make a wish.
 It would be the same wish, always.
-And I wonder now if the expression on my face was similar to the one on my son’s face when he blew out his birthday candles a few weeks ago–intense, yet smiling, with a sense of knowing.
-There seemed to be no doubt in my mind that if I wanted something bad enough it would manifest, the universe would respond to my pleas; all would be forgiven and I would find love.
+As a mother with children of my own, I wonder if the expression on my face then was similar to the one on my son’s face when he blew out his birthday candles a few weeks ago–intense, yet smiling, with a sense of knowing.
+There seemed to be no doubt in my mind that if I wanted something bad enough it would manifest, the Universe would respond to my plea; all would be forgiven and I would find love.
 That’s all I’ve ever wanted.
 That’s all I’ve ever wished for.

-So this Christmas, I throw my wish out there in hopes that I don’t wear it thin: I want to be forgiven.
+So this Christmas, I cast the same wish in hopes that I don’t wear it thin.
+I want to be forgiven.
 I want to be loved.
 I want to find someone.
 I want to be found.
-I wish for somebody who is willing to see me through all the bullshit, who understands me and where I’m coming from.
-I wish to be with somebody who I can share a special laugh and a certain look with.
-A look that says in seconds, “Hey, remember all the crazy shit we’ve been through together?
-Don’t nobody have nothin’ on us”.
-A look that says, “You’re the only person I would travel to hell and back with”.
+I wish for a partner who is willing to see me through all the bullshit; who listens and understands.
+I wish to be with someone I can share a special laugh and a certain look with; a look that instantly says, “Hey, remember all the crazy shit we’ve been through together?
+Don’t nobody have nothin’ on us!”
+A look that says, “You’re the only person I would travel to hell and back with.”
 Hell is a place on earth and it’s buried deep inside me.
-But not when he’s around.
-He makes the world a brighter place to be.
+I wish for someone who takes me back to Heaven.